dr-guangtou/daily_astroph/astroph-1903.md

   * Finally, we present SZ detections and masses for seven MaDCoWS clusters and new spectroscopic redshifts for five MaDCoWS clusters.
 One of these new clusters, MOO J1521+0452 at z = 1.31, is the most distant MaDCoWS cluster confirmed to date.

 * [Feedback by supermassive black holes in galaxy evolution: impacts of accretion and outflows on the star formation rate](https://arxiv.org/abs/1903.11151)
+  * We show that the ratio of outflow rate to SFR of galaxies is mainly driven by black hole mass and virial halo mass, and show that the SFR is higher than the outflow rate at low black hole masses.
+  * We show the characteristic growth of massive galaxies influenced by AGN feedback at different redshifts.
+We find feedback to be prevalent in the most massive galaxy halos, inhibiting the cooling catastrophe.

 * [CNO emission of an unlensed submillimeter galaxy at z=4.3](https://arxiv.org/abs/1903.11234)
   * ALMA观测：The kinematic properties of the [N ii] emission are consistent with those of the CO(4-3) and [C ii] emission, suggesting that the ionized gas feels the same gravitational potential as the associated molecular gas and photodissociation regions (PDRs).